-The Senior Class Faculty Chair is currently held by Timothy Grant.
+The Senior Class Faculty Chair is currently held by Julia Dunbar.

 A group of former parents representing the Classes of 1996-2000 established this award during The Campaign for Pingry, the School’s first major capital campaign from 1996-2000.
 This chair recognizes outstanding teaching at Pingry and helped to fulfill a campaign goal of increasing support for faculty development.